Frequently Asked Questions

 How far in advance should I book?

-The earlier the better, especially for due dates in spring and summer.
-Many families reach out in the second trimester.
+The earlier the better, especially for spring and summer due dates, since many families reach out in the second trimester.
 That said, I do my best to accommodate urgent and last-minute requests when my schedule allows.

 How do we get started?